goose-lang/goose/README.md

          Table.File := f2; |}.
 ```

-Goose translates Go structs to Coq records; it uses a module to provide better namespacing for the fields.
+Goose translates Go structs to Coq records; it uses a module to wrap the fields in their own namespace.

 The Coq version of `CreateTable` is written as a definition of type `proc Table.t`.
 A library called `Goose.base` defines all the support needed for this definition; it pulls in the type `proc T`, an Perennial procedure that returns a value of type `T`.
 Procedures are written using "bind" notation; to understand the examples all you need to know is that `x <- f; ...` means to run `f` and store the result in the variable `x`, then continue running with the new variable `x`.